ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Resolving-the-issue.md

 multi-feature commits.
 Continue to keep your summaries short and concise and your commits as atomic as possile.

-Sometimes it makes sense to make changes to multiple files at the same time (especially if they share the same issue).
-Don't commit loads of files at the same time out of laziness however, that defeats the point of version control.
+Sometimes it makes sense to commit multiple files at the same time (especially when the changes are the same across each file).
+Don't commit loads of files at the same time out of laziness however.
+Remember to keep commits atomic wherever possible.

 ### Example commit messages